jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 If you're willing to consider any tool, from a handgun to a solar panel, to solve your problem, you're on the way to mixed-ideological politics.
 If you think any tool is "off limits", you've been sold a single ideology and are at least partially stuck inside an echo chamber.

 You should want the freedom to choose any tool.
 Not only because it's proven so succesful in modern medicine, science, and mixed-martial arts, but because chosing any adaptation lets you harness evolution.
-And evolution has no limits, respects no man-made rules, and is the reason why we're all here at all.
+And evolution has no limits, respects no man-made rules, and is the reason why any of us are here at all.

 ## There is No Lion King - Evolution